-To achieve these objectives, the Corporation, among other things, recruits from a diverse pool of candidates for all positions, including executive officer and senior management positions and Board appointments, and reviews succession plans to ensure an appropriate focus on diversity.
-Within this framework, the N&CG Committee is responsible for making recommendations to the Board on the election or re-election of Board nominees and considers a range of factors, including performance, skills and diversity, including identification and nomination of female directors, when identifying and selecting candidates for election or re-election.
+To achieve these objectives, the Corporation, among other things, recruits from a diverse pool of candidates for all positions, including executive officer and senior management positions and Board appointments, and reviews succession plans to ensure an appropriate focus on gender and non-gender diversity.
+Within this framework, the N&CG Committee is responsible for making recommendations to the Board on the election or re-election of Board nominees and considers a range of factors, including performance, skills and diversity, including identification and nomination of gender and non-gender diverse directors, when identifying and selecting candidates for election or re-election.

-Pursuant to the Diversity Policy, the Corporation and the N&CG Committee will, as part of the hiring process for executive officers and the nomination process for the Board, actively seek out women having the necessary skills, knowledge and experience, to evaluate as potential candidates.
-The Board will consider, in priority, qualified and experienced female candidates for the future election of new or replacement Board members.
+Pursuant to the Diversity Policy, the Corporation and the N&CG Committee will, as part of the hiring process for executive officers and the nomination process for the Board, actively seek out diverse candidates having the necessary skills, knowledge and experience, to evaluate as potential candidates.
+The Board will consider, in priority, qualified and experienced female candidates for the future election of new or replacement Board members and will continue to consider non-gender diversity.
 The Diversity Policy includes the goal of achieving and maintaining 30% women on the Board by the annual general meeting in 2024.
+In 2022 and 2023, the N&CG Committee actively recruited for potential candidates for nomination to the Board, taking into account diversity factors.

-The Corporation has one female director representing 20% of the five current independent directors or 14% of the seven current directors, or 25% of the four proposed independent directors or 17% of the six proposed directors.
+The Corporation has one female director representing 25% of the four current independent directors or 20% of the six current directors.
 The executive officers of the Corporation comprise one female executive representing approximately 14% of the seven executive officers.